sonnn1505/Studying/speaking-park1.md

 Absolutely, I think it's important for people to laugh.
 Laughter has many benefits, including reducing stress, improving mood, and fostering social connections.
 It can be a great way to cope with difficult situations and enhance overall well-being.

 ### 4. Is laughing the same as feeling happy, do you think?
 [Why/Why not?]
-While laughing and feeling happy are related, they are not exactly the same.
+While laughing and feeling happy are related, they are not the same.
 Laughter is often a response to something funny and can be a momentary reaction, whereas happiness is a more sustained and deeper emotional state.
 However, laughter can certainly contribute to feelings of happiness.

 <a name="keepingincontractwithpeople"></a>
 ## Keeping in contact with people